Hungry Happenings

 Make chocolate-raspberry topping.

 • Smash ½ ounce of freeze-dried raspberries into tiny pieces.
 You can use a small food processor to do this job or you can pour the raspberries into a zip-top bag and smash them using a rolling pin or a meat mallet.
-The dried raspberries are small enough you could even just use the palm of your hand to smash them.
+The dried raspberries are small enough that you could even just use the palm of your hand to smash them.

 • Grate about 1 ½ ounces of semi-sweet chocolate using a cheese grater.